JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

 > The accused it seems.

 > from this image here, we can see some one where judged. we can see Horus and Anubis calling Balance.
-Yin & Yang - with the person being judged in the center and Anubis removing Life form him.(Ouch!)
+Yin & Yang - with the person being judged in the center and Anubis removing Life/truth form him.(Ouch!)
 Note Horus is always Anchored to truth.
 Anu is the seeker.
 In water to we have two H bonds one always anchored to source Horus, and one alwasy seeking Anu.

 ![here](https://github.com/JayBotsa/LyreBird-EDi/blob/be555737acf0f0b4509529d01dbbc1f94e3b2dda/Image/f8.PNG)